DO1JLR/role_se_firewalld/README.md

- Configure firewalld on SELINUX Server
+ Ansible role to configure firewalld on SELINUX Server
 --------------------------------------

 Features: